 What We Know About DeepSeek V4

-Based on reporting from TechNode and other sources tracking the Chinese AI ecosystem, DeepSeek V4 is expected to launch in late April 2026 with the following configuration:
+Based on DeepSeek's official release note and earlier reporting from TechNode and other sources tracking the Chinese AI ecosystem, DeepSeek V4 should be read in two layers: confirmed Preview release facts and pre-release / ecosystem signals.

 This is not random feature proliferation.
 Each element maps to a specific strategic calculation about how Chinese AI can win.

-The Architecture of Efficiency: Why Modes Matter More Than Parameters
+The Architecture of Efficiency: Why Routing Matters More Than Parameters

 Western AI development has been defined by a single equation: more compute equals more capability.
 OpenAI, Google, and Anthropic have each pursued larger models trained on larger clusters, with training runs costing hundreds of millions of dollars.
 The assumption is that scale is the moat.

-V4's three-mode architecture extends this philosophy in a new direction.
-Instead of building one massive model and serving it uniformly, DeepSeek is essentially packaging three distinct models into a single framework:
+V4's model-family and access-mode structure extends this philosophy in a new direction.
+Instead of building one massive model and serving it uniformly, DeepSeek is making routing part of the product:

-1. Fast mode targets the high-volume, low-margin use cases that dominate actual AI deployment -- customer service, content moderation, code completion.
-These are the workhorses of enterprise AI, and they do not require frontier reasoning.
+1. Flash / Instant-style use targets high-volume, low-margin workloads such as chatbots, content moderation, and code completion.
+These are the workhorses of enterprise AI, and they do not always require frontier reasoning.

-1. Expert mode handles the benchmark-competitive tasks that generate headlines and developer attention.
-This is where DeepSeek competes directly with OpenAI's o-series and Anthropic's Claude.
+1. Pro / Expert-style use handles the benchmark-competitive tasks that generate headlines and developer attention.
+This is where DeepSeek competes directly with OpenAI's reasoning models and Anthropic's highest-end Claude tiers.

 The economics are significant.
-A company using DeepSeek V4 does not need to purchase three separate model subscriptions or maintain three separate inference pipelines.
-One deployment, three capability tiers.
+A company using DeepSeek V4 does not need to treat every query like a frontier reasoning query.
+One model family, multiple serving profiles.
 For Chinese enterprises already operating on thin margins in highly competitive industries, this kind of efficiency is not a nice-to-have -- it is a prerequisite for adoption.

 This is the pattern across Chinese AI development.
 Alibaba's Qwen, Baidu's Ernie, and ByteDance's Doubao all offer tiered model families.
-But DeepSeek is the first to formalize this as a unified inference architecture rather than separate model releases. chinese-ai-models-compared
+But DeepSeek is the first to formalize this as a unified inference architecture rather than separate model releases.
+DeepSeek profile

-The most consequential detail in the V4 launch may be the domestic chip support.
-This is where the technology story becomes a geopolitical one.
+The most consequential hardware detail around the V4 launch is the reported domestic-chip adaptation signal.
+This is where the technology story becomes a geopolitical one, but the evidence needs careful wording.

 Since October 2022, the United States has progressively tightened export controls on advanced AI chips to China.
 The restrictions have evolved from banning A100 and H100 exports to restricting modified versions (A800, H800) and now targeting the semiconductor manufacturing equipment that would enable China to produce comparable chips domestically.